The 11 Diamond Rap Albums That Shook Up the World and Changed the Way We Think ***UPDATED MAY 2024***

-If you knew it or not there has been 11 rap albums that went diamond.
-If you knew it or not diamond is selling 10 million copies.
+If you knew it or not there is a total of 11 diamond rap albums.
+Diamond certification is selling 10 million copies.
 That is quite an achievement.
 That’s probably why you never heard of it.
 In the realm of hip-hop, achieving diamond certification is a rare and prestigious feat, symbolizing the immense impact and enduring popularity of an artist’s work.
 Over the years, only a select few rap albums have achieved this milestone, solidifying their place in music history.
 From iconic albums like Eminem’s “The Marshall Mathers LP” to groundbreaking releases such as Tupac’s “All Eyez on Me,” these 11 rap albums stand as timeless classics that have resonated with audiences worldwide and left an indelible mark on the genre.
 Some are pretty obvious and a couple might surprise you, anyways here is the list.

 1. 2pac – All Eyez On Me – 11 x Platinum